Microsoft Corporation (NASDAQ:MSFT): The One-Week Pre-earnings Momentum Trade With OptionsDate Published: 2018-04-13

 There is a bullish momentum pattern in Microsoft Corporation (NASDAQ:MSFT) stock 7 calendar days before earnings, that has outperformed every other stock in North America over the last three and a half years.

 According to our earnings date provider, Wall Street Horizon, Microsoft's next earnings date is due on 4-26-2018, after market hours.
 7-days before then would be 4-19-2018.

-The logic behind the test is easy to understand -- in a bull market there can be a stock rise ahead of earnings on optimism, or upward momentum, that sets in the one-week before an earnings date.
+The logic behind the option trading backtest is easy to understand -- in a bull market there can be a stock rise ahead of earnings on optimism, or upward momentum, that sets in the one-week before an earnings date.
 Now we can see it in Microsoft Corporation and it has been unlike any other company.

 The Bullish Option Trade Before Earnings in Microsoft Corporation

 We will examine the outcome of getting long a weekly call option in Microsoft Corporation 7-days before earnings (using calendar days) and selling the call before the earnings announcement.

 Here's the set-up in great clarity; again, note that the trade closes before earnings, so this trade does not make a bet on the earnings result.

 We can add another layer of risk management to the back-test by instituting and 40% stop loss and a 40% limit gain.
 Here is that setting:

 In English, at the close of each trading day we check to see if the long option is either up or down 40% relative to the open price.
 If it was, the trade was closed.

 Here are the results over the last three and a half years in Microsoft Corporation: